 Listen

-My new friend, Marilyn Eppolite, an expert in energy and body-based therapies assured me that what was happening to me was natural, especially this time of year.
-It was a renewing of sorts.
+A friend who is an expert in energy and body-based therapies assured me that what was happening to me was natural, especially this time of year.
+It was a renewal of sorts.
 Taking the time to admit my emotional exhaustion and nurture rather than fight my body was the beginning of deep listening.
-Answers surface when we let all of who we are have a voice in our life.

 Take a Step Back

 Whatever consumes us controls us.
 Refuse to be controlled by what you view as your limitations.
-The inability to resolve inner conflicts is temporary if we do not allow it to make a permanent impression on us.
+The inability to resolve inner conflicts is temporary if we do not allow them to make a permanent impression on us.

 Do something with me please.
 Breathe in, visualize it and literally take a step back, breathe it out, leave it there and walk away.
-It’s there anytime you want it back.
+It’s there any time you want it back.

 Practice Being Fully Present

 Gary Zukav, a prominent and, I think, thoughtful author says, “We have to feel.
 Emotional awareness is the first step to spiritual growth.”
-In other words, being fully present allows us to tune in and actually experience our life rather than the fantasy.
+In other words, being fully present allows us to tune in and actually experience our lives rather than the fantasy.

 Taking in and feeling what is really happening as it is actually and currently happening helps us come to grips with reality and understand that answers will come.
 After all, if we look back at our previous challenges, we realize that they always have.